MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bot-conversations/bots-conversations.md

 Not supported yet:

-* Groups - Bots in group chats, including meetings are currently not supported.
+* Groups - Bots in group conversations, including meetings, are currently not supported.
+Group conversations are also called group chats.

 In order for the bot to work in a particular scope it should be listed as supporting that scope in the manifest.
 Scopes are defined and discussed further in the [Manifest Reference](~/references/resources/schema/manifest-schema).